History of Detroit: Urban decay

 Detroit has experienced significant urban decay—the process in which a previously flourishing city falls into disuse and disrepair, characterized commonly by empty plots of land, abandoned, decrepit, and often vandalized buildings, high unemployment rates, and high crime rates.
 Detroit has become one of the most infamous examples of such cities in the United States.
-Abandoned residential and commercial buildings are very widespread; in 2014, 30% of residential buildings in the city were partially or fully vacant.
+Abandoned residential and commercial buildings are widespread; in 2014, 30% of residential buildings in the city were partially or fully vacant.
 The problem is so severe that the city has been likened to a ghost town.
-In the 1940s, Detroit was the fourth-largest city in the US thanks in large part to the automobile industry.
+In the 1940s, Detroit was the fourth-largest city in the U.S. thanks in large part to the automobile industry.
 Vehicle manufacturers Ford, General Motors, and Chrysler had their factories there, which made the city a source of employment for many people.
-In the 1950s, the industry was no longer confined to Detroit; it began to spread out when vehicle manufacturers began to move their factories elsewhere, which led to the old factories being closed and abandoned, and eventually many of them were vandalized.
+In the 1950s, the industry was no longer confined to Detroit; it began to spread out when vehicle manufacturers began to move their factories elsewhere, which led to the old factories being closed and abandoned, and eventually, many of them were vandalized.
 This was a side effect of automation and globalization.

-Detroit now holds the name of "America's comeback city".

-However, blight remains specifically in predominantly African American neighborhoods.
+While improvements have been made, blight remains specifically in predominantly African American neighborhoods.
 A significant percentage of housing parcels in the city are vacant, with abandoned lots making up more than half of total residential lots in large portions of the city.
 With at least 70,000 abandoned buildings, 31,000 empty houses, and 90,000 vacant lots, Detroit has become notorious for its urban blight.

-In 2010, Mayor Bing put forth a plan to bulldoze one-fourth of the city.
+In 2010, Mayor Bing proposed a plan to bulldoze one-fourth of the city.
 Detroit is a metropolis that sprawls 139 square miles.
 In comparison, Manhattan is just over 22 square miles.
 The sprawling nature of the city is conducive to urban decay.
-The Mayor's plan was to concentrate Detroit's remaining population into certain areas to improve the delivery of essential city services, which the city has had significant difficulty providing (policing, fire protection, trash removal, snow removal, lighting, etc.).
-In February 2013 the Detroit Free Press reported the Mayor's plan to accelerate the program.
+The mayor planned to concentrate Detroit's remaining population into specific areas to improve the delivery of essential city services, which the city has had significant difficulty providing (policing, fire protection, trash removal, snow removal, lighting, etc.).
+In February 2013, the Detroit Free Press reported the Mayor's plan to accelerate the program.
 The project has hopes "for federal funding to replicate it [the bulldozing plan] across the city to tackle Detroit's problems with tens of thousands of abandoned and blighted homes and buildings."
 Bing said the project aims "to right-size the city's resources to reflect its smaller population."
 Despite this, there is still an estimated 20 square miles of empty land within the city limits.